theNewDynamic/oregonsadventurecoast.com/content/blog/beat-the-heat-and-stay-cool-on-oregon-s-adventure-coast.md

 title: Beat The Heat and Stay Cool On Oregon’s Adventure Coast!
 date: 2022-07-27T22:00:00.000+00:00
 description: Is the weather where you are just too hot to handle?
 Beat the heat and stay Cool on the Coast in Coos Bay, North Bend & Charleston!
+From exhilarating adventures to fun events, there are "cool" things to experience in a day, a weekend, or a weeklong visit.
 image: "/img/cool-at-coast-695-x-322.jpg"
 tags:
 - Beat the heat